Roopkund Trek – One Of The Best Hikes In Uttarakhand

 The area is used by traditional herdsmen to graze their cattle.

 Lastly, the mountainous section of the hike is truly an adventure.
-All in all, the this Indian trail is definitely one for your trekking bucket list.
+All in all, this Indian hike is definitely one for your trekking bucket list.

 • When the ice of Roopkund Lake melts, hundreds of human skeletons are revealed.